Oceanside Route Driving Tour

 Just north on Hwy 19A, turn immediately right onto Plummer Road well before the metal bridge.
 Plummer follows the river, becoming Shorewood Drive at the bend.
 At the T-junction 1.9 km from Hwy 19A, turn left on Mariner Way and go straight ahead to its end.
 The Englishman River Gallery (map key 3), 711 Mariner Way (daily 10 am to 5 pm), displays the work of 25 local artists on a magnificent seaside property.

-A block back from the gallery, park near the mailboxes at the start of San Malo Crescent and go for a walk along the riverside at low tide.
+On the right, a block back from the gallery, park near the mailboxes at the start of San Malo Crescent and go for a walk along the riverside at low tide.
 Chum salmon spawn here in November and you get a great view of Mount Arrowsmith yearround.
 In 1992 the Nature Trust of BC and other groups paid $2.7 million for 87 hectares of land in the Englishman River estuary to rescue it from trailer park development.
 Sadly, the Surfside RV Resort across the river had already been approved and remains an eyesore to this day.
 Continue along San Malo to Shorewood Drive, then right and back to Hwy 19A where you turn right.

 Parksville Community Park (map key 4), off East Island Highway at the Corfield Street lights, 1.7 km west of the Englishman River Bridge, is a family-oriented recreation park with picnic tables, children's playground, baseball, skateboarding, tennis, and other sporting facilities.
 In mid-summer some of the warmest sea waters in Canada lap the park's shallow tidal beach and the swimming is excellent on an incoming tide.
 In August there's a major sand sculpting competition here.
 The parking is free.